enonic/old-xp-doc/doc/admintools/contentstudio/image-editing.rst

 .. image:: images/image-with-focal-point.jpg

-The result keeps the giraffe's head in frame.
+The giraffe's head remains in frame with the focal point set.